metalekan/metalekan/README.md

-Hi there! 👋 I'm metalekan by Nickname
+Hi there! 👋 I'm metalekan

 A Frontend and Solidity Developer passionate about creating blockchain-powered apps and user-friendly web interfaces.